 Since its inception, Poverty Solutions has sought to equip the next generation of leaders with the skills they need to prevent and alleviate poverty.
 This has included offering courses that help students unpack the factors that lead to and exacerbate poverty as well as analyze proposed remedies.
 In addition, Poverty Solutions provides students with experiential learning opportunities in which they can support community partners or assist faculty developing research that impacts real-time policy challenges.

 Katlin Brantley, of Oxford, Michigan, connected with Poverty Solutions as an undergraduate student in 2019 through the Sociology Opportunities for Undergraduate Leadership program for first-generation college students.
-She has continued her work as a research assistant with Poverty Solutions while pursuing her Master’s of Social Work, contributing to the Understanding Communities of Deep Disadvantage research, Detroit Metro Area Communities Study, Prosecutor Transparency Project, and various projects for the Detroit Partnership on Economic Mobility.
-She also completed the Real-World Perspectives on Poverty Solutions course.
+They have continued their work as a research assistant with Poverty Solutions while pursuing their Master’s of Social Work, contributing to the Understanding Communities of Deep Disadvantage research, Detroit Metro Area Communities Study, Prosecutor Transparency Project, and various projects for the Detroit Partnership on Economic Mobility.
+They also completed the Real-World Perspectives on Poverty Solutions course.

 My involvement with Poverty Solutions has allowed me to develop a more robust understanding of poverty and the various failed systems involved.
 Additionally, I have gained valuable skills related to academic writing, data analysis, interview facilitation, and stakeholder engagement, among others.
 This experience will undoubtedly shape my future practice as a social worker, particularly in how I engage with clients, communities, and systems.